What Is the Best Roof Design for Solar Panels and What If Mine’s Not Perfect?

-If youre looking to go solar at home, chances are youre going to put those panels up on your roof.
-(A Ground-mounted solar is a great optioncheaper to install and slightly easier to maintainbut its uncommon to have enough space to put up a decent-sized system in your yard.)
-And if youre going to get the most juice from your solar panels, having a good roof will make all the difference.
+If you’re looking to go solar at home, chances are you’re going to put those panels up on your roof.
+Ground-mounted solar is a great option, but it’s uncommon to have enough space to put up a decent-sized system in your yard.
+So that begs the question, what is the best roof design for solar panels?

-Orientation also known as azimuth is the direction your roof faces.
-For North American solar systems, facing directly south (an azimuth of 180 degrees) is ideal.
-Not having a south-facing roof is not a deal-breaker, however: Many roofs are multi-faceted, and if your roof is mostly west- and east-facing, youre likely to only see a 10-20 percent reduction in the amount of energy youre generating.
+Not having a south-facing roof is not a deal-breaker.
+However, many roofs are multi-faceted, and if your roof is mostly west- and east-facing, you’re likely to only see a 10-20 percent reduction in the amount of energy you’re generating.

 In the end, south is best, but west and east are also good; having panels facing south and west will help you generate energy throughout the day.

-Shade Big surprise: Solar panels only work when the sun is shining directly on them.
-If youre surrounded by tall trees and your roof and yard are shaded most of the day, your choices are limited to either a) getting out the chainsaw, or b) buying clean energy from a community solar system instead.
+Big surprise: Solar panels only work when the sun is shining directly on them.
+If you’re surrounded by tall trees and your roof and yard are shaded most of the day, your choices are limited to either:

 So if your roof will need to be replaced in the next 10 years or less, consider doing so before your solar panels are installed.
 You can always replace the roof after your panels are in place, but it involves removing the panels and racks, replacing the roof, and then re-installing the panels, which adds more cost to the project.